-Certain chemicals and other substances: People with certain jobs (e.g., painters, construction workers, chemical industry workers) have an increased risk of cancer as a result of exposure to chemicals used in these industries such as asbestos, benzene, benzidine, cadmium, nickel, or vinyl chloride are known to increase the risk of cancers.
+- Certain chemicals and other substances: People with certain jobs (e.g., painters, construction workers, chemical industry workers) have an increased risk of cancer.
+Exposure to chemicals used in these industries such as asbestos, benzene, benzidine, cadmium, nickel, or vinyl chloride are known to increase the risk of cancers.

-Family history of cancer: Some genetic mutations that increase one’s risk for cancer may be inherited from one’s parents.
+- Family history of cancer: Some genetic mutations that increase one’s risk for cancer may be inherited from one’s parents.
 Certain types of cancers including melanoma and cancers of the breast, ovary, prostate, and colon sometimes run in families.
 Most often, an inherited gene increases one’s risk of developing cancer, with environmental factors determining whether or not cancer manifests in a particular individual.
-Individuals with a family history may still be able to adequately protect themselves by eliminating environmental risk factors for cancer, and receiving routine preventive care.
+Therefore, although some cancers may not be avoidable, individuals with a family history may still be able to adequately protect themselves by eliminating environmental risk factors for cancer, and receiving routine preventive care.

-Poor diet, physical inactivity, or being overweight: Consuming a poor diet, lacking in physical activity, and overweight/obesity are risk factors for cancer.
+- Poor diet, lack of physical activity, or being overweight: Consuming a poor diet, lacking in physical activity, and overweight/obesity are risk factors for cancer.

 While many of these risk factors are avoidable, some are not.
 Reducing exposure to risk factors can be protective against cancer.